Brand Names: Tamiflu

 What is oseltamivir (Tamiflu)?

-Oseltamivir is used to treat influenza in people 2 weeks of age and older who have had flu symptoms for 2 days or less.
-Oseltamivir may also be given to prevent influenza in people who are at least 1 year old, who may be exposed but do not yet have symptoms.
+Oseltamivir is used to treat flu symptoms caused by influenza virus in people who have had symptoms for less than 2 days.
+Oseltamivir may also be given to prevent influenza in people who may be exposed but do not yet have symptoms.
 Oseltamivir will not treat the common cold.

 Oseltamivir may also be used for purposes not listed in this medication guide.